microsoft/ELL/docs/tutorials/Importing-new-models/index.md

 ### Summary

 Notice that the steps for testing an ELL model are virtually identical.
-Once the model is converted to .ellmodel format it doesn't matter any more whether it came from Darknet or CNTK.
+Once the model is converted to .ell format it doesn't matter any more whether it came from Darknet or CNTK.
 The only difference is the label file where the labels can be in a different order because of how the model was trained.